jacqis/mlaw-ccpit/_key-partners/1a-supporting-organisations-singapore.md

 For more information on The Law Society of Singapore, please visit our website [here](www.lawsociety.org.sg) or e-mail lawsoc@lawsoc.org.sg.

 ### Singapore Corporate Counsel Association (SCCA)

+Established in 2002, the Singapore Corporate Counsel Association is the national organisation for corporate counsel in Singapore.
+SCCA promotes professional standards and provides developmental opportunities to help in-house lawyers in Singapore be Better Counsel.
+SCCA believes that Better Counsel make Better Corporations, and, in turn, Better Corporations make Better Communities.

+The executive committee of the SCCA is made up of volunteer in-house lawyers, and they are advised by SCCA’s Patron, the Attorney General of Singapore, who is also the chairman of the Board of Advisors.
+In 2017, SCCA launched its Competency Framework and Code of Conduct for corporate counsel.